mina-nagy1/Human-Emotion-Recognition/README.md

 ## Quantization & Optimization

-To prepare the model for efficient deployment:
-- The trained PyTorch model is exported to **ONNX**
-- **Dynamic quantization** is applied:
-  - Reduces model size
-  - Improves CPU inference latency
-  - Preserves predictive performance
-  - Requires no retraining

-The full conversion and quantization process is documented in:
-`notebooks/Quantization.ipynb`
+To enable efficient deployment, the trained model is exported to ONNX format and optimized using dynamic quantization.
+This reduces model size and improves CPU inference performance while preserving accuracy, without requiring retraining.
+The full conversion and optimization workflow is documented in notebooks/Quantization.ipynb.

 ## Real-Time Inference

-A lightweight real-time inference pipeline is implemented using:
-- OpenCV for webcam capture and face detection
-- ONNX Runtime for optimized CPU inference
-- Vision Transformer preprocessing for consistency with training

-For each detected face, the system outputs:
-- Predicted emotion label
-- Associated confidence score

-This demonstrates practical deployment of a transformer-based vision model in a real-time setting.
+A real-time emotion recognition pipeline is implemented using OpenCV for webcam capture and face detection, combined with ONNX Runtime for fast CPU-based inference.
+Each detected face is processed using Vision Transformer–compatible preprocessing, producing an emotion prediction along with a confidence score.
+This demonstrates practical deployment of a transformer-based vision model in a live setting.

 ## License